 It lasts forever yet naturally biodegrades.
 It’s quick-drying and never smells but is super absorbent.
 It’s gentle on non-stick surfaces yet tough enough to clean even the stickiest stains.

-And we don’t like to brag, but it also won Tree Hugger’s Best of Green Cleaning award.
+And while we don’t like to brag, it's won Tree Hugger’s Best of Green Cleaning award.
 When we say Sqwishful products clean and leave the world cleaner—we mean it.
 But don’t take it from us, here’s what our customers are saying: